 Professional networks: LinkedIn and other business platforms

 The best providers use multiple verification methods to ensure accuracy.
+The most capable platforms in this category combine data aggregation with AI-driven signal processing, fusing contact, firmographic, intent, and behavioral data into a unified intelligence layer rather than delivering isolated record lookups.
 This multi-source approach gives you a market view you could never build on your own.

 B2B data serves every function in your revenue organization.
 Each team uses it for specific plays that drive pipeline and close deals.